gaelysam/30-biomes/README.md

 It was taken from GeoGebra, with the file `30-biomes.ggb` (GeoGebra diagram).

 ## Data structure
 The properties of each biome are stored in `biomes.csv`.
 You would find it awfully unreadable if you open it with a text editor.
 Actually you should open it with a spreadsheet software like Calc or Excel.
-To modify it, simply sodify the cells and save the file with the same format.
+To modify it, simply modify the cells and save the file with the same format.